 In addition to their credit builder account, Self offers a secured credit score that individuals with poor credit scores can have access to.
 Like the credit builder account, Self’s credit card can be an additional way for customers to increase their credit score over time.
 Let’s take a deeper look at Self’s credit card.

-As you might be able to see, secured debt is safer for the lender and more risky for the borrowers, while unsecured debt is riskier for the lender and safer for the borrower.
-Because of this, lenders are often unwilling to lend unsecured loans and credit cards to people with bad credit scores, but are willing to give secured loans and credit cards to these same individuals.
+As you might be able to see, secured debt is safer for the lender and riskier for the borrowers, while unsecured debt is riskier for the lender and safer for the borrower.
+Because of this, lenders are often unwilling to lend unsecured loans and credit cards to people with bad credit scores but are willing to give secured loans and credit cards to these same individuals.
 This is why Self’s credit card is a secured credit card.

 We’ve gone over the general gist of the Self Visa secured credit card, so let’s now go into greater detail about how the card works and how you can get started with it.

 As we mentioned earlier, you will need to open a Self credit builder account before you are able to qualify for the Self credit card.
 According to Self’s website, to meet the requirements for a Self credit card your credit builder account must show more than $100 in “savings progress”.
 Next, you must make three monthly payments on time with the account and your account cannot be in the negative or have any outstanding payments that need to be paid.